ekasikaralar/NN_based_dynamic_scheduling/secondary_analysis/simulation_codes/ctmc_simulation/README.md

 This repository contains the source code for 2-dimensional and 3-dimensional continuous-time Markov chain (CTMC) simulations.
 It is implemented in C++ and utilizes OpenMP for parallel computation.
 The simulation is designed to model a call center (with the preemptive resume scheduling rule) where the solution of the associated CTMC determines optimal priority policy.

+This solution is the benchmark policy for low dimensional test problems.

 ## Key Components
 - 'Simulation' Class: This class is responsible for setting up and running the simulation.
 It reads configuration settings from a JSON file.
 - 'Execute' Class: This class manages the core logic of the CTMC simulation, including handling different events and updating the system state based on the optimal priority rule determined by the CTMC solution.